-The interval specified in the transaction input message contains one or more non-numeric characters. mm/dd/yy is the date (month/day/year) of the message.
+The interval specified in the transaction input message contains one or more non-numeric characters.

 The interval is ignored, and the transaction is started immediately.

 Correct the client program which is sending this transaction input message.

 EZY1311E: mm/dd/yy hh:mm:ss CICS TRANID transactionid NOT AUTHORIZED PARTNER INET ADDR=inetaddress PORT=portnumber transactionid is the name of the transaction that was requested by the connecting client.